 17. Toonz Premium

-I really like this program.
+I like this program.
 As a sucker for pencil drawings, it harkens back to older days where I was an avid sketch artist.
 They’re determined to bridge the gap between paper animation and current as well as future animation.

 Their autocorrecting software is great, always updating to make sure your drawing is up to date.
 Ever hear of a little show called Futurama?
 Toonz Premium was used for it.
 It’s currently in build 7.4.